 Delta offers rollover MQMs, so if you over qualify for a status level over the course of a year, whatever miles you earn above a particular status level roll over to the following year.

 So if you end the year with 45,000 MQMs you’d earn Silver status, but that only requires 25,000 MQMs.
 So 20,000 MQMs would roll over to the next year.

 That can play into this strategy as well.

-However, for the really hardcore credit card spender, having enough Delta co-branded credit cards could earn you Diamond status.
+However, for the really hardcore credit card spender, putting enough spending on Delta co-branded credit cards could earn you Diamond status.
 You’d want to spend at least $250,000 so you could get the MQD waiver, but that would make the status quite attainable beyond that.

+The current welcome bonuses on Delta Amex cards make it even easier to earn status.
 Like I said, this most definitely isn’t for everyone, but it is something that makes Delta unique.
-American and United both have really lackluster options for earning status through credit cards, by comparison.
+American and United both have lackluster options for earning status through credit cards, by comparison.

 To Delta loyalists, to what extent do you use Delta Amex cards to earn Medallion status?
 Has the coronavirus pandemic changed your approach?